⚠ All times listed are in Korea Standard Time (KST) ⚠

 Humans have evolved with light as they are daytime animals.
 Light sources have changed over time, ranging from natural sources like the sun and moon to fireplaces, stained glass, and light bulbs.
 Whenever these changes occurred, the human environment also changed, which in turn altered human society.

-- “Out understanding of darkness” – Sungde Hong, Professor of Interior Design, University of Shin Ansan; President of Korea Association of Lighting Designers (KALD) and Urban Lighting Advisory member for Seoul and other cities (KR)
+- “The way people understand darkness” – Sungde Hong, Professor of Interior Design, University of Shin Ansan; President of Korea Association of Lighting Designers (KALD) and Urban Lighting Advisory member for Seoul and other cities (KR)

 People use artificial lighting as the primary means to escape from the fear of the dark, thinking that using more light makes them safer from the dark.
 In addition, lighting costs, which have become cheaper than in the past, are encouraging the unrestrained use of artificial lighting.
 Simultaneously, the negative perception of darkness and positive preference for light, which mankind has in common, makes it difficult to consider the infinite increase in artificial lighting as a serious problem.